El Cajon City Council approves negotiations with major concert promoter Live Nation to manage shuttered East County Performing Arts Center.

 Repairs to the theater’s roof have already been completed.
 “We pretty much know what has to be done to the building,” Mayor Bill Wells said.
 Plans tentatively would have Live Nation have first priority for concert dates on prime evenings, with the three-or-four remaining days given back to the City of El Cajon for its and other community group uses.
 The theater is expected to be a destination venue for up-and-coming west coast artists, specialty shows, and entertainment geared to El Cajon’s large Middle East community.

 ECPAC has had a troubled past since its groundbreaking in 1973 as a joint project by the City of El Cajon and the Grossmont-Cuyamaca College District.
 The theater has always been recognized for its optimum sight lines and accolades for its excellent acoustics, but has been mired in a never-ending management volleyball game between the city and the community college district and different local management groups, including El Cajon’s Christian Community Theater, which managed it twice, and a citizen-run cooperative Arts Center Foundation, Inc. Despite bringing major name performances to the theater, the Arts Center Foundation was fired when it missed a loan payment to the City of El Cajon in November 2004.
+The theatre fell into disrepair; objections from citizens helped prevent the City from tearing down the performing arts center.

 If Live Nation takes over running the Theatre, it would be the first internationally recognized concert management company to do so.